enoobis/pong-game-python/README.md

 To start the game, run the following command in the terminal:

-python pong.py
+`python pong.py`

 Copy code

 Players can control the paddles using the W and S keys for the left paddle and the Up and Down arrow keys for the right paddle.
-The game ends when one of the players reaches the maximum score, which is set to 3 by default.
+The game ends when one of the players reaches the maximum score, which is set to 5 by default.

 ## Customization